TheresaLui/SelfHelpContent_v2/articles/microsoft.billing-switch-to-pay-by-invoice-tsg/solution-japan-14.md

 <!--issueDescription-->

-Below are the payment instrustions to settle the pending charge for Invoice <enter invoice#(s)>.
+Below are the payment instrustions to settle the pending charge for Invoice <*nter invoice#(s)*.
 Please settle the payment and share proof of payment, so that we can engage our Global Financial Services team to apply the payment before enabling the invoice payment option

 - Vendor Name: Microsoft Japan Co., Ltd.
 - Address: Shinagawa Grand Central Tower